adaptris/interlok-docs/docs/pages/service-tester/service-tester-continuous-delivery.md

 Where the Interlok service tester can be used as a part of your continuos delivery pipeline, below is a few examples of how to configure:

-{% include important.html content="If you are using service-tester along with JSON assertions then you should exclude `com.vaadin.external.google:android-json` from the dependency tree.
-This can cause conflicts with normal Interlok JSON processing." %}
+!> **IMPORTANT** If you are using service-tester along with JSON assertions then you should exclude `com.vaadin.external.google:android-json` from the dependency tree.
+This can cause conflicts with normal Interlok JSON processing.

 ## Examples